UMN-Kernel-Object/ukoos/doc/tutorials/first-day.md

 ## Compiling

-Once we have the code and tools, the [compiling guide](/getting-started/compiling.md) will show how to build and test the kernel.
-The basics (from the ukoos folder).
+Once we have the code and tools, we can compile the code from the dev container
 ```shell
 mkdir build
 cd build